-The condition of the house we live in has a severe impact on our health and wellbeing.
-As a Council, we need to ensure that where appropriate, enforcement action is taken where landlords are reluctant to maintain properties to a satisfactory standard.
+The condition of the house we live in has a significant impact on our health and wellbeing.
+As a Council we need to ensure that correct actions are taken where landlords are reluctant to maintain properties.

 Housing Adaptation and Repairs Policy 2019

 East Cambridgeshire District Council commissioned the Building Research Establishment (BRE) to undertake a series of modelling exercises on their housing stock.
-The detailed housing stock information provided in this report will facilitate the delivery of East Cambridgeshire's housing strategies and enable a targeted intervention approach to improve housing.
+The detailed housing stock information provided in these reports will facilitate the delivery of East Cambridgeshire's housing strategies and enable a targeted intervention approach to improve housing.

 - Glossary of Terms